Risk Awareness in HTN Planning: Uncertainty and Risk in a Broader Perspective

 Similar knowledge can be found in game theory, where decision making is classified according to whether it is affected by certainty, uncertainty, and risk~\cite{luce1989games}.
 Certainty is defined as the situation in which the decision maker knows the exact outcome of alternatives, while uncertainty and risk are defined similarly to Knight's definitions.

 Knight's distinction between uncertainty and risk has been further refined into a taxonomy that captures the relation between uncertainty and risk in physics~\cite{lo2010warning}.
-The uncertainty taxonomy provides a wide spectrum of uncertainty formulated in five levels as illustrated in Figure~\ref{fig:uncertainty-taxonomy}.
+The uncertainty taxonomy provides a wide spectrum of uncertainty formulated in five levels, as illustrated in Figure~\ref{fig:uncertainty-taxonomy}.
 These levels range from complete certainty to irreducible uncertainty: \begin{itemize} \item Level 1 defines \textit{complete certainty}, i.e., nothing is uncertain. \item Level 2 defines \textit{risk without uncertainty}, where outcomes and their probability distribution are known. \item Level 3 defines \textit{fully reducible uncertainty}, where the outcomes are fully known, but their probability distribution is unknown.
 The uncertainty in this level is fully reducible to risk by statistical inference of the probability distribution of outcomes. \item Level 4 is \textit{partially reducible uncertainty}, where there is a limit to what we can deduce about the outcomes and their probability even by significant statistical inference, and a significant amount of the outcomes and their probabilities are uncertain, which leads to model uncertainty.
-The probabilities in this level reflect beliefs rather than frequencies of repeated trials as defined in Levels~2 and~3. \item Level 5 defines \textit{irreducible uncertainty}, which is the state of total ignorance that cannot be solved by collecting more data nor using sophisticated methods of statistical inference. \end{itemize}
+The probabilities in this level reflect beliefs rather than frequencies of repeated trials as defined in Levels~2 and~3. \item Level 5 defines \textit{irreducible uncertainty}, which is the state of total ignorance that can be solved by neither collecting more data nor using sophisticated statistical inference methods. \end{itemize}

-Figure~\ref{fig:uncertainty-taxonomy} shows our mapping of Knight's definition of risk to Levels 2 and 3, and his definition of uncertainty to Level 4.
-In this context, our work adopts the distinction of uncertainty and risk, and furthermore, defines risk as a combination of Knight's definition with Levels 2 and 3 of the uncertainty taxonomy, and uncertainty as a combination of Knight's definition with Level 4 of the taxonomy.
+We map Knight's definition of risk to Levels 2 and 3 and his definition of uncertainty to Level 4, as shown in Figure~\ref{fig:uncertainty-taxonomy}.
+In this context, our work adopts the distinction of uncertainty and risk and, furthermore, defines risk as a combination of Knight's definition with Levels 2 and 3 of the uncertainty taxonomy and uncertainty as a combination of Knight's definition with Level 4 of the taxonomy.
+As a means to make rational decisions under risk and uncertainty, theories in decision-making can be categorised following the distinction between the two concepts.
+In particular, we map Level 2 and Level 3 to the \textit{vNM theorem} since it addresses decision-making under risk, and we map Level 4 to the \textit{Savage's theorem} as it deals with decision-making under uncertainty.
+A detailed explanation of these theorems is provided in Section~\ref{subsub:rationality-decision-making}.

+Thus, risk and uncertainty are defined based on the literature of decision theory as follows.

 \begin{definition} [Risk] Risk is a decision-making situation in which either all outcomes and their probability of occurrence are known a priori or the probability distribution of outcomes is unknown but can be deduced using statistical inference. \end{definition}